leechunghwan/YCSB-runner/README.md

 YCSB Runner is a Python application for automatically running the Yahoo!
 Cloud System Benchmark (YCSB) tool.
 I wrote this to collect data for a research project.

+## Usage

+Please consult [the wiki](https://github.com/benjaminbrent/YCSB-runner/wiki) for information on using YCSB runner.

 ### Project Status

 This project is currently under active development and is not stable nor ready